Douglas Deslauriers for Richmond

 Views

 Richmond should be proud of its outdoor recreational activities.
-Maintaining existing farmland is important since Rhode Island is a net importer of food, the more farmland Richmond has, the more food security and local supply will be available.
-Additionally farms and farmland is an important part of Richmond's identity, and provides critical avenues for small businesses.
+Maintaining existing farmland is important, since Rhode Island is a net importer of food; the more farmland Richmond has, the more food security and local supply will be available.
+In addition, farms and farmland are an important part of Richmond's identity, and provide critical avenues for small businesses.

 Solar farms are viable, but they should not come at the cost of converting existing farmland, or logging forests.
 Once the local energy grid can support more solar farms, we should seek alternative brownfield sites or rooftop solar.